 - Use only manufacturer-approved materials and accessories.

-Before you get started, we recommend you visit https://ncma.org/resource/msv-installation-guide/ and download the National Concrete Masonry Association Manufactured Stone Installation Guide.
+Before you get started, we recommend you download the National Concrete Masonry Association Manufactured Stone Installation Guide.
 Familiarizing yourself with these installation guidelines will help ensure an installation that will look great and that you will be proud to call your own.

-We recommend homeowners use cement-board as the substrate for your stone, rather than the mortar scratch coat that is shown in the traditional system video.
-Both systems work well but cement board ensures a uniform and full base for the stone, and is easier to install than a traditional mortar scratch coat.
+We recommend homeowners use cement board as the substrate for their stone, rather than the mortar scratch coat that is shown in the traditional system video.
+Both systems work well but cement board ensures a uniform and full base for the stone and is easier to install than a traditional mortar scratch coat.
 Use exterior grade cement board for exterior applications and interior grade for interior applications.

-Regardless of the stone you have chosen, practice your technique.
+Regardless of the stone, it’s important to practice your technique.
 Time spent practicing will pay dividends on the finished wall.
 Purchase some extra stone and mortar and set up a practice wall to refine your installation technique.

 The videos you have seen use both the Laticrete mortar system and traditional site-mixed mortar for the installation of the stone.
 I-XL supports the use of the Laticrete mortar system, and we also recommend the use of Polymer Modified Stone Veneer Mortar for your installation.
 Polymer Modified Mortar that meets the ANSI A 118.4 specification is specifically designed for use with manufactured stone veneer and can be easily mixed in a pail with a drill and paddle.
 It can be used for all stone veneer mortar applications.